-Prof. dr. Johan van der WaltUniversity of Luxembourg Gift and Sacrifice, Parameters of a future European Constitutionalism?
-Theirreducible link between sovereignty and sacrifice has been pointed out poignantly in the work of Jean-Luc Nancy.
+Gift and Sacrifice, Parameters of a future European Constitutionalism?

+The irreducible link between sovereignty and sacrifice has been pointed out poignantly in the work of Jean-Luc Nancy.
 This link would surely also apply to constitutions, the latter being an essential vehicle of all forms of sovereignty that one might imagine within the context of modern politics.
 I shall nevertheless argue in my paper that sacrifice is not the only foundational dynamic or economy that informs sovereignty and/or constitutional sovereignty.
-In fact, an exclusively sacrificial conception of constitutional sovereignty is bound to expose any constitutional form and tradition that may result from it to destructive forces that will seriously curtail the durability and duration of the sovereignty that one may hope to found with a constitution and the ideal of constitutionalism.
-The other essential component of constitutional economies that might stabilize otherwise purely sacrificial constitutions, is the economy of the gift and giving.
+In fact, an exclusively sacrificial conception of constitutional sovereignty is bound to expose any constitutional form and tradition that may result from it to destructive forces that will seriously curtail the durability and duration of the sovereignty that one may hope to found with a constitutional economies that might stabilize otherwise purely sacrificial constitutions, is the economy of the gift and giving.
 I will argue this point with reference to thoughts of especially Marcel Mauss, Jacques Derrida, Jean-Luc Nancy and Hannah Arendt.

 Johan van der Walt is Professor of Philosophy of Law at the University of Luxembourg (since August 2011).
 He previously held chairs in legal philosophy/legal theory at the Universities of Glasgow (2007-2011) and Johannesburg (1996-2006).
 His research currently focuses on the way the discourse of law and specific or specialised discourses within law (such as constitutional, public and private law) distinguish themselves from other discourses by means of economies of sacrifice and economies of giving.
 He is author of the monograph Law and Sacrifice (Routledge-Cavendish 2005) and has also published widely on the theme of law and sacrifice in law journals.